Sergei and Oleg play in the park with a colourful kite

 • Your cover level – comprehensive cover is more expensive than a basic plan, while optional extras could also push up your premium.

 • Your excess level – paying a higher excess could bring down the price of your premium.
-Just make sure you can afford it if you need to make a claim.
+Just make sure you can afford to pay it if you need to make a claim.

 What to consider when choosing private health insurance